 Diapers are tested against the skin of animals to detect possible allergic reaction, and also tested by having an animal ingest ingredients used in the diapers.

 The best option in terms of cruelty-free are cloth diapers.
+While cloth diapers are a cruelty-free option, they also contribute less to landfill waste compared to disposable diapers, making them a sustainable choice.
 Cloth diapers can now be found to be made to look more like disposables, (I found a brand, Kushies, to be like this) and are a little more user-friendly than they used to be.
 The Honest Co. also makes a disposable cruelty-free and better-for-the-environment diaper.

 Many of the conventional “green” cleaning products such as Green Works and Nature’s Source are owned by parent companies such as Clorox, which test on animals.
 So even if the finished product claims to not be tested on animals, you can almost be sure that the ingredients at some point are.